tky1026/rris_doc/docs/source/Doc/Guide/ROS/ros_pkg_structure.rst

    - Python requires each module to have an ``__init__.py`` file.

-* Any rviz files can be stored in the :dir:`rviz` folder.

 Naming conventions
 ------------------
 - Standard convention is to name the Python module the same as the ROS package name.